MisterDA/love-release/README.md

 ##### Lua binding to libzip

 love-release depends on a Lua binding to [libzip][libzip].
-I have forked [brimworks/lua-zip][lua-zip] to integrate new features, and published the fork under the name of [lua-libzip][lua-libzip] in [LuaRocks][lua-libzip-rock].
-The name will change when LuaRocks 3 is released.
+I have forked [brimworks/lua-zip][brimworks-lua-zip] to [misterda/lua-zip][misterda-lua-zip] in order integrate new features, and published the fork under my namespace in LuaRocks, [rucikir/lua-zip][rucikir-lua-zip-rock].

 ### Install